jchitpin/MarkovWeightedEFMs.jl/docs/src/tutorials/chmc-atomic-glucose.md

 Both functions produce the same output structure `res`, except that the AEFM flux decomposition field will be a vector of zeros.

+### Output

+The output `res` is an immutable struct with 8 fields:

+`res.i` is a tuple storing (i) the source metabolite index, (ii) source metabolite atom index (based on canonicalized SMILES string), and (iii) the atom type.

+`res.e` is an array of AEFMs with all corresponding simple cycle closures.

+`res.p` is an array of AEFM probabilities normalized to one.

+`res.w` is an array of AEFM weights normalized by the (unimolecular) reaction flux of the source metabolite.

+`res.dchmc` is a dictionary storing the ACHMC.
+The keys are the ACHMC states (composed of Markov chain states in `res.dmc`).
+The values are the ACHMC state and the Markov chain state children.

+`res.dmc` is a dictionary converting Markov chain states to metabolite-atom positions.
+The value `(0, 0)` always corresponds to the external environment sink node (which connects back to the source metabolite-atom state).

+`res.T` is a sparse array storing the ACHMC transition probability matrix.

+`res.R` is an array of tuples storing the reaction index/indices mapped to each ACHMC transition matrix element.

 ## Converting AEFM to sequence of metabolites